Concerning Natixis dividend for the financial year 2019, please read the press release issued on March 31, 2020.

 Natural non-resident shareholders:

-The dividends paid to natural non-resident shareholders are, from January 01, 2018, submitted to collection at source at a 12.8 % rate, whatever the beneficiary's country of tax residence.
+The dividends paid to natural non-resident shareholders are submitted to collection at source at a 12.8 % rate, whatever the beneficiary's country of tax residence.
 This collection at source is to be made by the paying agent.
-The shareholder who is resident of a State having signed a tax convention with France that provides for the application of a more favourable rate may benefit from a reduced rate provided they comply with the terms required by Law.
+The shareholder who is resident of a State having signed a tax convention with France that provides for the application of a more favorable rate may benefit from a reduced rate provided they comply with the terms required by Law.

 Legal non-resident shareholders or foreign institutions: